huggingface/blog/rwkv.md

 ### Multi-lingual RWKV

 Bo is currently working on a multilingual corpus to train RWKV models.
-Recently a new multilingual tokenizer has been released as shown [here](https://twitter.com/BlinkDL_AI/status/1649839897208045573).
+Recently a new multilingual tokenizer [has been released](https://twitter.com/BlinkDL_AI/status/1649839897208045573).

 ### Community-oriented and research projects